ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Home.md

     </h3>
   </div>

+I'm now Assistant Professor at Singapore University of Technology and Design (SUTD).
 My current research interest include big data stream processing system on emerging hardware, and system for emerging ML/AI applications (e.g., data stream mining, continuous AI, and federated learning).
 <!--See <a href="/Projects/"><em>Projects</em></a> for detailed descriptions.-->
 <!-- He had served as a PC member in a list of <a href="Service/">academic conferences</a>. -->